 Productivity encompasses other concepts such as effectiveness and efficiency too.

 But, I know this guy who works 100 hour weeks…

 It is possible that there are a few people who do manage to log 8-10 productive hours daily for long periods of times.
 But they are much rarer than you think.

-Most often when you dig deeper you will often find that one of the following points applies:
+Most often when you dig deeper you will find that one of the following points applies:

 People define and track work differently.
 My bet is that people who claim to work 100 hour weeks do not actually track their time at all.
-So to them time spent working means how much time they allocated for work, sat in front of the computer trying to work, etc.
+So to them time spent working means how much time they allocated for work or sat in front of a computer trying to work, etc.

 But there is a lot of inefficiencies like that.
 Even when I am super focused and I track my time with the task tracking method, there are usually 10-15 min that get lost on average per hour.
 Maybe bathroom breaks, getting water, thinking about something, small interruptions — it all adds up.

 Checking email and answering and having a semi-casual phone call, business lunches.
 There are tons of activities that technically can be counted as work, but aren’t perhaps all that productive or strenuous in the end.